bcomnes/deploy-to-neocities/README.md

 https://neocities.org/settings/{{sitename}}#api_key
 ```

-During your workflow, generate the files you want to deploy to [Neocities][nc] into a `distDir` directory.
+During your workflow, generate the files you want to deploy to [Neocities][nc] into a `dist_dir` directory.
 You can use any tools that can be installed or brought into the Github actions environment.

-This `dist_dir` should be specified as the `distDir` input.
+This `dist_dir` should be specified as the `dist_dir` input.
 Once the build is complete, the `deploy-to-neocities` action will efficiently upload all new and all changed files to Neocities.
-Any files on Neocities that don't exist in the `distDir` are considdered 'orphaned' files.
+Any files on Neocities that don't exist in the `dist_dir` are considdered 'orphaned' files.
 To destrucively remove these 'orphaned' files, set the `cleanup` input to `true`.

 You most likely only want to run this on the `master` branch so that only changes commited to `master` result in website updates.